MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab04_Route_Cases.md

 11. Click **Queue Item Details** located on the command bar.

-12. The case will be have been routed to the *Gold* queue.
+12. The case will be have been routed to the *Gold* queue because its **Case Type** is set to Problem.

 13. In the case view, click to the left of the **Service Required** case to select it.